Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Methods

 \subsection{Stability-Aware Boltzmann Estimator (StABlE) Training}

-Stability-Aware Boltzmann Estimator (StABlE) Training begins with conventional supervised pre-training of a NNIP on a dataset of structures from a high-fidelity, constant temperature MD simulation, paired with reference energy and forces values.
+Stability-Aware Boltzmann Estimator (StABlE) Training begins with conventional supervised pre-training of a MLFF on a reference dataset of energy and forces, using the loss defined in Equation \ref{eq:bottomup}.
 The method then proceeds by alternating between two major phases, simulation and learning, as illustrated in Figure \ref{fig:conceptual}.

-\paragraph{Simulation Phase.} The simulation phase aims to explore the molecular phase space and pinpoint regions where the NNIP becomes unstable.
+\paragraph{Simulation Phase.} The simulation phase aims to explore the molecular phase space and pinpoint regions where the MLFF becomes unstable.
 We sample $R$ equilibrium states from the training dataset as initial conditions for separate MD trajectories (replicas).
-Using the pre-trained NNIP $U_\theta$, we run MD simulations on these replicas in parallel for $t$ timesteps.
-We apply a predetermined stability criterion (see Supplementary Section \ref{sec: stability_criteria} for details) to each replica, freezing those marked unstable at their current states.
+Using the pre-trained MLFF $U_\theta$, we run MD simulations on these replicas in parallel for $t$ timesteps.
+Due to our use of efficient vectorized GPU operations, simulating many replicas in parallel has similar computational cost to simulating a single replica.
+We apply a predetermined stability criterion (Supplementary Section \ref{sec: stability_criteria}) to each replica, freezing those marked unstable at their current states.
 Simulations continue for the remaining replicas, with stability checks every $t$ timesteps.
 Once a specified fraction of replicas become unstable, we rewind all unstable replicas by $t$ timesteps.
 This ensures that further simulation for $t$ timesteps will trigger instability, which is then corrected in the next phase.
+We note that many other strategies exist to explore phase space and find unstable regions, including Diffusion Monte Carlo with fictitious masses \citep{Li2021DiffusionMonteCarlo} or uncertainty-based sampling \citep{Kulichenko2023UncertaintyDriven}.
+StABlE Training can be flexibly used with any of these strategies without impacting the learning stage (described next) of the procedure.